scriptotek/ar-project/_posts/2019-17-01-prototype.md

 Implementing functionalities and designing the prototype with Wikitude
 <!-- more -->

 After reviewing six different AR-platforms and testing most of them ([see here for details](https://scriptotek.github.io/ar-project/platform-evaluation/)), we decided on Wikitude and started the process of fleshing out a prototype based on the possibilities and limitations of the chosen platform.
 In this blog post we write *mainly* about the design and functionality of the prototype app - for more in depth about our experiences with the Wikitude you can read ([this post](https://scriptotek.github.io/ar-project/blog/2019/01/17/exp-wikitude.html)).
+But we recommend you continue reading here first.

 ## Functionalities of the prototype
-We wanted to offer both `wayfinding` - locating books on the shelves in the library - and `metadata` - extending the information you can get from a book with AR.
+We wanted to offer both `wayfinding` - locating books on the shelves in the library - and `metadata` - extending the information you can get from a book when AR is used.

 ## Wayfinding
 The first functionality we looked into was wayfinding.
 With the main purpose of locating books inside a library we needed good support for *indoor wayfinding*.